If you’re in search of accurate costs to install a French drain around your foundation, you’ve come to the right place.

 Where Should A French Drain Be Installed?

 Of course, the placement of French drains will depend on which type you’re installing.
-However, we’ll discuss some best practices for the different kinds of drainage systems below.
+We also have an entire article about why french drains aren’t always a good option.
+However, if you’ve decided on a french drain for your home, let’s discuss some best practices for the different kinds of drainage systems below.

 Slopes Or Low Points